Official: Suspect in Canada stab rampage died after arrest

 But she started off her remarks that the news conference by stressing that people in Saskatchewan can rest easier.

-“This evening our province breathing a collective sigh of relief,” Blackmore said.
+“This evening our province is breathing a collective sigh of relief,” Blackmore said.

 Later, she added: “I hope that this brings them closure.
 I hope they can rest easy knowing that Myles Sanderson is no longer a threat to them.”